XiangyiZhang/kuttl-challenge/README.md

 ## Description
-The policy policy adds the label "lfx-mentorship: kyverno" to ConfigMap resources in namespaces that start with "team-".
+The policy adds the label "lfx-mentorship: kyverno" to ConfigMap resources in namespaces that start with "team-".
 This testsuite aims to validate the functionality of this policy.

 ## Expected Behavior